stemid/captiveportal/README.md

 3. All other labeled traffic is dropped.
 4. Authenticated clients are jumped out of the mangle table before being labeled, using the RETURN target.
 5. Authenticated clients are also deleted from conntrack after having their exception rules created in the mangle table.

-## Portal

-All this is of course triggered by the portal application written in Python using Bottle.

-1. A clients redirected HTTP traffic puts them in the portal webpage.
-2. They send a POST form to the /approve url.
-This can be with user info, personal info, or simply an approve button for a EULA.
-3. The portal executes its plugins in the order that their config section appears in plugins.cfg.
-4. Each plugin is passed the request object from Bottle which contains form values among other things.

 ## Plugins